 Baylor University professor George Yancey says that the white fragility term has some truths, but there is a better way to engage in dialogue and come up with solutions between people of different colors.

+Rapper and Del Ray Baptist (Alexandria, VA) pastor Shai Linne makes a passionate case for ethnic unity based on Biblical principles centered on the gospel along with grace, unity, patience, humility and bearing with one another in love.
 One of our favorite resources.
-Linne makes a passionate case for ethnic reconciliation based on Biblical principles centered on the gospel along with grace, unity, patience, humility and bearing with one another in love.